Remember the promises we made in Florence back in 2014?

 In the past four years, Red Cross and Red Crescent Societies all over Europe and Central Asia have been working hard to reach the goals that we had set for ourselves.
 In the lead up to the 10th European Regional Conference in Almaty, the Implementation Support Group (ISG) collected feedback on the activities, and created this platform to report results and celebrate achievements.

 37 National Societies submitted their feedback through the Act Differently Sheet on the new approaches they have been taking in each of the three areas.
-Scroll down to read nine case studies of best practice, check out country-by-country feedback on the map, or download aggregated feedback in the three thematic areas.
+Scroll down to read nine case studies of good practice, check out country-by-country feedback on the map, or download aggregated feedback in the three thematic areas.
+Please find our short final report here.

 We believe that this is a great platform to look for new ideas and learn from the experience of others.
 Don’t hesitate to contact your peers in other countries who have been facing similar challenges – probably they already have the answers to your questions.